-33.1 incapacity of the relative custodian or modification of the order for permanent legal and

-33.2 physical custody of both relative custodians in the case of assignment of custody to two

-- 33.3 individuals, or the sole relative custodian in the case of assignment of custody to one - 33.4 individual in which legal or physical custody is removed from the relative custodian. - 33.5 In the case of a relative custodian's death or incapacity, Northstar kinship assistance - eligibility may be continued according to subdivision 10.

-Sec.
-48. Minnesota Statutes 2014, section 256N.22, subdivision 10, is amended to read: 33.7 Subd.
-10. Assigning a successor relative custodian for a child's Northstar 33.8 kinship assistance to a court-appointed guardian or custodian. (a) Northstar kinship 33.9 assistance may be continued with the written consent of the commissioner to In the event 33.10 of the death or incapacity of the relative custodian, eligibility for Northstar kinship 33.11 assistance and title IV-E assistance, if applicable, is not affected if the relative custodian 33.12 is replaced by a successor named in the Northstar kinship assistance benefit agreement.
-33.13 33.14 Northstar kinship assistance shall be paid to a named successor who is not the child's legal parent, biological parent or stepparent, or other adult living in the home of the legal parent, 33.15 biological parent, or stepparent.
-33.16 33.17 (b) In order to receive Northstar kinship assistance, a named successor must: (1) meet the background study requirements in subdivision 4; 33.18 (2) renegotiate the agreement consistent with section 256N.25, subdivision 2, 33.19 including cooperating with an assessment under section 256N.24; 33.20 (3) be ordered by the court to be the child's legal relative custodian in a modification 33.21 33.22 proceeding under section 260C.521, subdivision 2; and (4) satisfy the requirements in this paragraph within one year of the relative 33.23 custodian's death or incapacity unless the commissioner certifies that the named successor 33.24 33.25 made reasonable attempts to satisfy the requirements within one year and failure to satisfy the requirements was not the responsibility of the named successor.
-33.26 (c) Payment of Northstar kinship assistance to the successor guardian may be 33.27 temporarily approved through the policies, procedures, requirements, and deadlines under 33.28 section 256N.28, subdivision 2.
-Ongoing payment shall begin in the month when all the 33.29 33.30 requirements in paragraph (b) are satisfied. (d) Continued payment of Northstar kinship assistance may occur in the event of the 33.31 death or incapacity of the relative custodian when no successor has been named in the 33.32 benefit agreement when the commissioner gives written consent to an individual who is a 33.33 guardian or custodian appointed by a court for the child upon the death of both relative 33.34 custodians in the case of assignment of custody to two individuals, or the sole relative 33.35 custodian in the case of assignment of custody to one individual, unless the child is underthe custody of a county, tribal, or child-placing agency.
+- (c) The commissioner shall work with stakeholders and the Human Services Performance Council under section 402A.16 to develop recommendations for specific outcome measures that counties should meet in order to receive funds withheld under paragraph (b), and include in those recommendations a determination as to whether the performance measures under paragraph (b) should be modified or phased out.
+The commissioner shall report the recommendations to the legislative committees having jurisdiction over child protection issues by January 1, 2018. - Sec.
+47. Minnesota Statutes 2014, section 256N.22, subdivision 9, is amended to read: - Subd.
+9. Death or incapacity of relative custodian or dissolution modification of custody.
+The Northstar kinship assistance agreement ends upon death or dissolution incapacity of the relative custodian or modification of the order for permanent legal and physical custody of both relative custodians in the ease of assignment of custody to two individuals, or the sole relative custodian in the case of assignment of custody to one individual in which legal or physical custody is removed from the relative custodian.
+In the case of a relative custodian's death or incapacity, Northstar kinship assistance eligibility may be continued according to subdivision 10. - Sec.
+48. Minnesota Statutes 2014, section 256N.22, subdivision 10, is amended to read: - Subd.
+10. Assigning a successor relative custodian for a child's Northstar kinship assistance to a court-appointed guardian or custodian. (a) Northstar kinship assistance may be continued with the written consent of the commissioner to In the event of the death or incapacity of the relative custodian, eligibility for Northstar kinship assistance and title IV-E assistance, if applicable, is not affected if the relative custodian is replaced by a successor named in the Northstar kinship assistance benefit agreement.
+Northstar kinship assistance shall be paid to a named successor who is not the child's legal parent, biological parent or stepparent, or other adult living in the home of the legal parent, biological parent, or stepparent. - (b) In order to receive Northstar kinship assistance, a named successor must: - (1) meet the background study requirements in subdivision 4; - (2) renegotiate the agreement consistent with section 256N.25, subdivision 2, including cooperating with an assessment under section 256N.24; - (3) be ordered by the court to be the child's legal relative custodian in a modification proceeding under section 260C.521, subdivision 2; and - (4) satisfy the requirements in this paragraph within one year of the relative custodian's death or incapacity unless the commissioner certifies that the named successor made reasonable attempts to satisfy the requirements within one year and failure to satisfy the requirements was not the responsibility of the named successor. - (c) Payment of Northstar kinship assistance to the successor guardian may be temporarily approved through the policies, procedures, requirements, and deadlines under section 256N.28, subdivision 2.
+Ongoing payment shall begin in the month when all the requirements in paragraph (b) are satisfied.